Euler simulation of interacting particle systems and McKean-Vlasov SDEs with fully superlinear growth drifts in space and interaction: Introduction

 \section{Introduction}

-Interactions of organisms, humans, and objects are a common phenomenon seen easily in collective behaviour in natural and social sciences.
-Models for interacting particle systems (IPS) and their mesoscopic limits, as the number of particles grows to infinity, receive presently enormous attention given their applicability in areas such as Finance, mathematical neuroscience, biology, machine learning, and physics --- animal swarming, cell movement induced by chemotaxis, opinion dynamics, particle movement in porous media, electrical battery modeling, self-assembly of particles (see for example \cite{stevens1997aggregation,Holm2006,Carrillo2010,bolley2011stochastic,Dreyer2011phasetransition,Baladron2012,marchioro2012mathematical,Kolokolnikov2013,Bossy2015,Guhlke2018,giesecke2020inference,Carrillo2019,li2019mean,jin2020rbm1} and references).
-In this work, we tackle the numerical approximation of interacting particle systems given by stochastic differential equations (SDE) and their mesoscopic limit equations (or a class thereof) called McKean--Vlasov Stochastic Differential Equations (MV-SDE) that follow as the scaling limit of an infinite number of particles.
+Interactions of organisms, humans, and objects are common phenomena seen easily in collective behaviour within natural and social sciences.
+Models for interacting particle systems (IPS) and their mesoscopic limits, as the number of particles grows to infinity, receive presently enormous attention given their applicability in areas such as finance, mathematical neuroscience, biology, machine learning, and physics: animal swarming, cell movement induced by chemotaxis, opinion dynamics, particle movement in porous media, electrical battery modelling, self-assembly of particles (see for example \cite{stevens1997aggregation,Holm2006,Carrillo2010,bolley2011stochastic,Dreyer2011phasetransition,Baladron2012,marchioro2012mathematical,Kolokolnikov2013,Bossy2015,Guhlke2018,giesecke2020inference,Carrillo2019,li2019mean,jin2020rbm1} and references).
+In this work, we address the numerical approximation of interacting particle systems given by stochastic differential equations (SDE) and their mesoscopic limit equations (or a class thereof) called McKean--Vlasov Stochastic Differential Equations (MV-SDE) that follow as the scaling limit of an infinite number of particles.

-In this work, we understand the IPS as an $N$-dimensional system of $\bR^d$-valued interacting particles where each particle is governed by a Stochastic Differential Equation (SDE).
+We understand the IPS as an $N$-dimensional system of $\bR^d$-valued interacting particles where each particle is governed by a Stochastic Differential Equation (SDE).
 Let $i=1,\cdots,N$ and consider $N$ particles $(X^{i,N}_t)_{t\in[0,T]}$ with independent and identically distributed ${X}_{0}^{i,N}=X_{0}^{i}$ (the initial condition is random, but independent of other particles) and satisfying the $(\bR^d)^N$-valued SDE \eqref{Eq:MV-SDE Propagation}

-where $\delta_{{X}_{t}^{j,N}}$ is the Dirac measure at point ${X}_{t}^{j,N}$, $\{W^{i}\}_{ i=1,\cdots,N\}}$ are independent Brownian motions and $L^m_0$ denotes the usual $m$th-moment integrable space of random variables.
+where $\delta_{{X}_{t}^{j,N}}$ is the Dirac measure at point ${X}_{t}^{j,N}$, $\{W^{i}\}_{ i=1,\cdots,N}$ are independent Brownian motions and $L^m_0(\bR^d)$ denotes the usual $m$th-moment integrable space of $\bR^d$ random variables.